codahale/veil-go/README.md

 ### Symmetric Key Ratcheting And Streaming AEADs

-In order to encrypt arbitrarily large messages, Veil uses a streaming AEAD construction based on a Signal-style HKDF ratchet.
-An initial 64-byte ratchet key is used to create an HKDF-SHA-512 instance, and the first 64 bytes of its output are used to create a new ratchet key.
-The next 32 bytes of KDF output are used to create a ChaCha20Poly1305 key, and the following 12 bytes are used to create a nonce.
-To prevent attacker appending blocks to a message, the final block of a stream is keyed using a different salt, thus permanently forking the chain.
+In order to encrypt arbitrarily large messages, Veil uses a streaming AEAD construction based on a Signal-style XOF ratchet.
+An initial 64-byte ratchet key is used to create a cSHAKE-256 instance, and the first 64 bytes of its output are used to create a new ratchet key.
+For each block, the XOF is reset, reseeded with the ratchet key, and for the final block, additionally seeded with a constant value.
+The first 64 bytes of XOF output as used as the next ratchet key; additional XOF output is used to generate a symmetric key and nonce for the block.

 ```
+rk0 = cSHAKE256('veil-ratchet', rk, '')
-rk1, oK0, oN0 = hkdfSHA512(rk0, 'veil-ratchet', 'next')
+rk1, oK0, oN0 = cSHAKE256('veil-ratchet', rk, '', rk0)
-rk2, oK1, oN1 = hkdfSHA512(rk1, 'veil-ratchet', 'next')
+rk2, oK1, oN1 = cSHAKE256('veil-ratchet', rk, '', rk1)
-rk3, oK2, oN2 = hkdfSHA512(rk2, 'veil-ratchet', 'next')
+rk3, oK2, oN2 = cSHAKE256('veil-ratchet', rk, '', rk2)
-rk4, oK3, oN3 = hkdfSHA512(rk3, 'veil-ratchet', 'last')
+rk4, oK3, oN3 = cSHAKE256('veil-ratchet', rk, '', rk3 || 'veil-final')
 ```

 ### Key Agreement And Encapsulation